Neta Rivkin

 Neta Rivkin (נטע ריבקין; born June 19, 1991) is a retired Israeli individual rhythmic gymnast.

 She is one of Israel's most successful rhythmic gymnasts.
 A three-time Olympian, in 2011 she won the silver medal in clubs at the 2011 European Championships.
 That same year she also won a bronze medal in the individual hoop final at the 2011 World Championships.
 She won the all-around silver medal at the 2014 Grand Prix Final.

 Personal life

 Rivkin was born in Petah Tikva, Israel, to parents Veronica and Arkady who immigrated to Israel from St. Petersburg, Russia, in 1991.

-Career
+Rhythmic gymnastics career

 Rivkin was coached by Ella Samofalov.
 When asked in 2008 whether she had suffered a "missed childhood", she said: "It's true.
 I don't know what it's like to be a 'normal kid,' I've been a gymnast since I was six and I don't know anything else, but I don't think I'm missing out on anything.
 Not everyone qualifies for the Olympics."